S h a r e

 But what if I need to go further than my range?

-If you need to make journeys that exceed your range, a little more planning is required than a petrol or diesel car.
+It’s simple enough to keep on the move for those occasionally rare journeys that exceed your EV’s full range.
+But on these occasions a little more planning is required than if you were driving a petrol or diesel car.

 Electric cars are cheaper to run